Magic System

 Cost: increasing risk of insanity

-Compatible Schools: boost, healing, metamorph, second sight
+Compatible Schools: augment senses, boost, healing, metamorph

 Pri: 3